PoCInnovation/Pool2025/P2P/day01/README.md

   - initialize the `smartContract` variable with a new `SmartContractHelper`
 - Create the next public functions to test your smart contract, by checking the function returned value, with the `smartContract` variable:
   - `testGetHalfAnswerOfLife` : This function will test the function `getHalfAnswerOfLife`
-  - `testGetMyEthereumContractAddress` : This function will test the function `_getMyEthereumContractAddress`
-  - `testMyEthereumAddress` : This function will test the variable `myEthereumAddress`
   - `testSetAreYouABadPerson` : This function will test the function `_setAreYouABadPerson`
   - `testMyInformations` : This function will test the variable `myInformations`
 - Execute the command [`forge test`](https://book.getfoundry.sh/reference/forge/forge-test) to run the tests.